papaicr7/my_all_project/README.md

 #### 1. Banking System

-A simple banking system implemented in Python.
+--A simple banking system implemented in Python.

 #### 2. Food Ordering Application

-A basic food ordering application built using Python.
+--A basic food ordering application built using Python.

 #### 3. Calculator app in Python

-Calculator app is built with this library file ie. tkinter
+--Calculator app is built with this library file ie. tkinter

 #### 4. Any Star Pattern with python

-Built any Star Pattern with python just using this library file ie. Create_pattern
+--Built any Star Pattern with python just using this library file ie. Create_pattern

 #### 5.

-xxxxx
+--xxxxx

 #### 6.

-xxxxx
+--xxxxx

 #### 7.

-XXXXX
+--XXXXX

 #### 8.

-xxxxx
+--xxxxx

 #### 9.

-XXXXX
+--XXXXX

 #### 10.

-xxxxxx
+--xxxxxx

 ### Author Information